Prenup Marriage Agreement

 - Any future income or gains including property

-- What will be covered in your Will in the event of your death?
+- What will be covered in your will in the event of your death?

 - How much maintenance will be paid to your ex-partner?

-- How any property will be split, this would include second homes etc.
+- How any property will be split?
+This would include second homes etc

-- Insurance coverage including, life medical and disability
+- Insurance coverage, including life, medical, and disability

+By contacting a prenuptial lawyer, you put yourself in the best position at a challenging time.
 Our team will be only too happy to discuss what type of agreement would be right for you.

 Our divorce, family and child law team is here to help.